jup-ag/space-station/docs/2-apis/2-swap-sdk.md

 ---
-description: Interact with Jupiter with Javascript
+title: Swap SDK — Interact with Jupiter with Javascript
 ---
-# Swap SDK

-## Integrating Jupiter with SDK
+## Swap SDK: Integrating Jupiter with Javascript

 We offer an API and an SDK, but, we recommend that integrators use our API.
 The API offers several benefits -- see the [API page](/docs/apis/swap-api) for details.